Use Cases

 Economic Authorization: Multi-Scope Budgets

 Per-transaction limits are necessary but not sufficient.
-The $45M incident happened because each individual trade was within limits, but the aggregate exposure was catastrophic.
+Aggregate exposure happens when each individual trade is within limits, but the total position is not.
 Veto's economic authorization tracks budgets across multiple scopes simultaneously:

 # Budget tracking across multiple time windows and dimensions